The Hammond School

-The Hammond is a specialist performing arts offering training and education to students across school, college and degree courses.
+The Hammond School is a specialist performing arts school in Chester, England.

 History

 In 1917, Irene Hammond, a dance teacher and performer from Cheltenham, moved to Chester where she began teaching dance for Amy Broom, née Webster, who was known for her classes at the Grosvenor Ballroom.
 The Webster School was already an established enterprise in Chester having been run by Broom’s father, Edgar, since 1833.
 The school was originally opened by Louis Doré of London in 1823.

 By 1919, Hammond had officially taken over the school, which became known as the Miss Irene Hammond School.
 Over the last century, The Hammond has grown and developed, changing and adapting with the times.
 Betty Hassall, an early student of Hammond, took over the running of the school in 1946 in partnership with Madeline Chambers.
 At that time, eight hundred children were enrolled at the school and attending weekly classes across Cheshire and Shropshire.

 In 1951, the school leased Hampton Lodge and boarding began.
 The school purchased Hampton Lodge in 1953 and by 1962, the school had expanded its teaching provision into Liverpool Road where it flourished until 1968.
 Betty Hassall was then instrumental in securing Hoole Bank House in Hoole Village for the school’s Education Department and by 1969, the entire school had moved to the site.